junxit/us-congress-code/title-16/chapter-1/sec-272d.md

 (Pub.
 L. 92–155, § 5, Nov.
 12, 1971, 85 Stat.
 422; Pub.
 L. 105–329, § 2(d), Oct.
 30, 1998, 112 Stat.
 3061.)

 ## Notes

+1 See References in Text note below.

+### References in Text

+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (a), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 ### Amendments